davidblader/eg-02-react-implicit-grant/README.md

   This URL is also configured in the dsConfig.js file or the environment variables file.

+  Note: If the application is not located at your server's root directory, then you will need to set the BrowserRouter's basename property in the index.js file.

 ## Running the application

 ### Development mode